Labelbox/PDF-OCR-Transform-CLI/README.md

 # PDF-OCR-Transform-CLI
 CLI tool for transforming third party OCR formats into Labelbox's proprietary pdf text layer format.
-The CLI takes a folder containing `.pdf`s as input, runs an OCR algorithm on the pdfs, and produces Labelbox text layer json files as an output.
+The CLI takes a folder containing pdfs as input, runs an OCR algorithm on the pdfs, and produces Labelbox text layer json files as an output.

 Currently Supported OCR formats:
 * Textract